How To Conduct Pricing Research In 8 Steps?

 2. Van Westendorp price sensitivity model

-How to Conduct Pricing Research Logical Data Model
+How to Conduct Pricing Research Research Bias

 The Van Westendorp model focuses on developing a price range for products, unlike the Gabor-Granger technique, which focuses on specific price points.
 This model asks a series of questions that help determine the point of marginal cheapness, marginal expensiveness, and the optimal price point.